benjamin-allen/nuctex/README.md

 ###Current features
 * Walk around in an exciting 4-tile world!
-* Experience the ability to look at your surroundings!
+* Experience the ability to look at your surroundings (and other monsters!)
 * Enjoy great power in avoiding the dreaded segfaults!
 * Properly quit the program!